gerardosison321-commits/ALALAi-App/README.md

 **Laya** is ALALAi App's AI tutor, named from within the word *alalay* (to support), and also meaning *kalayaan* (freedom).
 Laya represents the freedom that comes with accessible education: the freedom to learn at your own pace, in your own language, wherever you are.

-Laya is powered by **Claude (Anthropic)** and designed to behave as a patient and encouraging Filipino tutor, warm like a kuya or ate, never condescending, always adapting to the student's level, and never giving up on making a concept click.
+Laya is powered by **GROQCLOUD** and designed to behave as a patient and encouraging Filipino tutor, warm like a kuya or ate, never condescending, always adapting to the student's level, and never giving up on making a concept click.

 ---